Milan Metro Line 5 Extension, Italy

 Project details

 The Metro Line 5 extension was approved in July 2010.
-The 7km route will be fast-tracked by performing excavation activities on two different fronts simultaneously using four tunnel boring machines rather than the original plan of using two TBMs.
+The 7km route is fast-tracked by performing excavation activities on two different fronts simultaneously using four tunnel boring machines rather than the original plan of using two TBMs.
 The project is expected to be completed in 57 months before the opening of EXPO 2015.

 Milan Metro finance